Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/07-Operations-Pt2/Lesson7.md

 __*Example: Non-Concurrent Operation*__

-The simple example below shows subclassing `Operation` to create concurrent operation objects and the requirement to override the `main()` method:
+This simple (nonfunctioning) example illustrates subclassing the `Operation` class to create non-concurrent operation objects, including the requirement to override its `main()` method:

 ```Swift
   class FilterOperation: Operation {